 - Click Detections to view a list of detections, and then click a detection name to view detection details.

-- Click Alerts to view a list of alerts, and then click an alert name to view alert details.
+- (NPM module access required.)
+Click Alerts to view a list of alerts, and then click an alert name to view alert details.
 This tab is only displayed if there are alerts associated with the device.

 - Click Peer Devices to view an activity map, which is a visual representation of the L4-L7 protocol activity between devices in your network.
 To modify the activity map with additional filters and steps, click Open Activity Map.

 |You can bookmark the Device Overview page to a specific activity view